Astronomy (ASTRO)

 ASTRO 010L Introductory Astronomy Lab 1 Unit

-ASTRO 010L is an introductory laboratory course in Astronomy designed for non-science majors, that includes substantial work at the Montgomery Hill Observatory with state of the art telescopes and cameras.
-Students will identify constellations and asterisms, measure the apparent motion of planets and stars, investigate the geology of terrestrial objects throughout the solar system, and discuss the dramatic chemical differences in solar system planets and their moons.
-This course will cover the different stages of stellar evolution, making use of computer simulations to illustrate changes in size and energy output of stars as they age.
-Course work will conclude with explorations of large scale structures such as galaxies, clusters of galaxies, and the expanding Universe.
-Acceptable as a CSU lab science requirement only if student has completed ASTRO 010, or ASTRO 014, or ASTRO 016 previously or concurrently.
+This is an introductory laboratory course in Astronomy designed for non-science majors.
+It incorporates substantial number of contact hours at the Montgomery Hill Observatory, making use of the state of the art telescopes, CCD cameras, and various adapters for cell phones.
+Students will identify constellations and asterisms, measure the apparent motion of planets and stars, and investigate the geology of terrestrial objects throughout the solar system.
+A series of lab exercises will demonstrate main behaviors of light and its interaction with matter.
+This course will cover the different stages of stellar evolution, making use of computer simulations to illustrate changes in size and energy output of stars, as they age.
+Course work will conclude with explorations on large scale structures such as galaxies, clusters of galaxies, and the expanding Universe.

 Lecture Hours: None Lab Hours: 3 Repeatable: No Grading: L

-Prerequisite: ASTRO 010 or ASTRO 014 or ASTRO 016; with C or better or concurrent enrollment
+Prerequisite: ASTRO 010 with C or better or concurrent enrollment

 Transfer Status: CSU/UC Degree Applicable: AA/AS